 - Withdraw from some or all of your courses

 - Enroll for less than half-time status, or

 - Fail to begin attendance in one or more courses

 - Notice of Federal Student Financial Aid Penalties for Drug Law Violations

-The Higher Education Act of 1965 (HEA), as amended, suspends aid eligibility for students who have been convicted under federal or state law of the sale or possession of drugs, if the offense occurred during a period of enrollment for which the student was receiving federal student aid, including grants, loans and/or Work-study.
+The Higher Education Act of 1965 (HEA), suspends aid eligibility for students convicted under federal or state law of the sale or possession of drugs if the offense occurred during a period of enrollment for which the student was receiving federal student aid, including grants, loans and/or Work-study.
 If you have a conviction(s) for these offenses, call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243).